-TECHNICAL NOTE:
+TECHNICAL NOTES:

-There is a question as to whether the 6.75% corporation income surtax refers to tax liability or taxable income.
-For the purposes of this note the health security fund corporate income tax was based on 6.75% of taxable income.
+- 1. There is a question as to whether the 6.75% corporation income surtax refers to tax liability or taxable income.
+For the purposes of this note, the health security fund corporate income tax was based on 6.75% of taxable income. - 2.
+Section 10 (1) and (3) appear to be in conflict.
+Part (3) indicates the DPHHS shall consider long-term care benefits and make recommendations to the legislature, while part (1) requires the department to adopt rules to implement a medical benefits package. - The bill should be amended to clarify that the taxes will not be enacted until all of the necessary waivers are approved.